perkeep/perkeep/doc/publishing/README.md

 For this to work you need a single permanode with an attribute "camliRoot" set to "mypics" which will serve as the root node for publishing.

+(See further settings for running behind a reverse proxy down below.)

 Suppose you want to publish two permanodes as "foo" and "bar".
 The root node needs the following atributes: